nvdb-vegdata/nvdbtransportportal/konsept2_datakatalog.md

 ### Within Vegkart

-In [http://vegkart.no](vegkart.no) the data catalogue is found by toggling the book symbol situated next to the query box.
+In our web application [vegkart](./vegkart.md) the data catalogue is found by toggling the book symbol situated next to the query box.

 ### The `vegobjekttyper/`end point of the NVDB api